-The scope of work includes but is not limited to:
+The scope of work includes undertaking:

 - 1. Daytime targeted search for evidence of WRPs (e.g., dreys, tree hollows, scats, individuals); - 2.
 Nocturnal counts (two consecutive nights) to determine the distribution and abundance of WRPs within Armstrong Reserve; and - 3.
 Preparation of a report (this report).